ggreggary/My-Small-Python-Projects/reallybasicAlgebraicCalc/README.md

 In this folder, I will be displaying a very simple algebraic calculator that uses a module I created that contains functions for adding, subtracting, multiplying, and dividing.
-(8/6/21) I'll be uploading the code tonight or in the morning!
+Definitely want to add a more interactive calculator that can take inputs and deal with float types.